ashleymedin/summa/docs/README_ngen.md

     cmake --build extern/summa/cmake_build --target all

-This will build a `cmake_build/libsummabmi.<version>.<ext>` file, where the version is configured within the CMake config, and the extension depends on the local machine's operating system.
+This will build a `cmake_build/libsummabmi.<ext>` file, where the extension depends on the local machine's operating system.

 There is an example of a bash script to build the ngen libraries at ngen/extern/summa/summa/build/cmake/build_ngen.[system_type].bash.
 Sundials is turned off here.
 These need to be run in the main ngen directory.